zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 }
 ```

 Note: `10.0.2.2` is usually the address of your loopback interface in the android emulator.
-If Aniyomi tells you that it's unable to connect to 10.0.2.2:8080 you will likely need to change it (the same if you are using hardware device).
+If Anikku tells you that it's unable to connect to 10.0.2.2:8080 you will likely need to change it (the same if you are using hardware device).

 If all went well, you should see all requests and responses made by the source in the web interface of `mitmweb`.